 Help yourself by building a regular review structure to check on your campaigns.
-The most common mistakes made here are:
+The most common mistakes are:

-B) Constantly tweaking campaigns, e.g. changing bidding, targeting or ad content.
-Not only will this skew your results it will keep you from gaining concrete learnings and real conversions.
+- B) Constantly tweaking campaigns, g., changing bidding, targeting or ad content.
+Not only will this ruin your results, but it will keep you from gaining concrete learnings and real conversions.

-Let a campaign run for a while (at least two weeks) before looking at data/numbers.
+Let a campaign run for a while before looking at data/numbers.
 If you are curious to know how much your peers are paying for ads on social media, check out this handy guide.

-Pro Tip: Block a bi-weekly and a monthly slot on your calendar to check the performance- a mid-check-in and a more comprehensive data analysis at the end of the month.
+Pro Tip: Block a bi-weekly and a monthly slot on your calendar to check the performance.

 5. Don’t forget to be creative.

-“When using paid to support your ongoing communication your job is not to be an advertising expert, but still to be a communication expert.”
+“When using paid ads to support your ongoing communication, your job is not to be an advertising expert, but still to be a communication expert.”

 - All the learnings from earlier campaigns.
 What worked and what didn’t?